wp-plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==
+= Version 1.6.2 Premium =
+* Fixed bug that was breaking adding/importing/editing events
+* Enabled updates and update notifications when there is a newer version

 = Version 1.6.1 Premium =
 * Fixed bug that was breaking widget management screen